Media tip sheet: Dozens of CSU experts available to discuss issues related to wildfires

 Dan McGrath, assistant professor in the Department of Geosciences

-McGrath’s newly-published research has shown declines in peak snow water equivalent and elevated snowmelt rates following the 2020 Cameron Peak fire.
+McGrath’s recent research has shown declines in peak snow water equivalent and elevated snowmelt rates following the 2020 Cameron Peak fire.

-Schumacher and Bolinger lead the Colorado Climate Center, which is based in the Department of Atmospheric Science.
-They can share their insights on the short- and long-term western weather conditions that cause or sustain wildfires, as well as the outlook for new ignitions going forward.
+Schumacher leads the Colorado Climate Center, which is based in the Department of Atmospheric Science.
+He can share insights on the short- and long-term western weather conditions that cause or sustain wildfires, as well as the outlook for new ignitions going forward.

 Jason Sibold, professor in the Department of Anthropology and Geograph